Copywriting Services Harness the Power of the Pen... so to speak

 Why? ...
 Because I knew that once I got my foot in the door they would be happy I was there, so I was relentless.
 I do good business, and if you were able get past the fact that I weaseled my way in front of you without your permission, you'd probably take a liking to my sense of humor and commitment to quality.

-More often, however, my foot landed squarely in my mouth, because when we cold-call, there are bombs lurking around every corner - like the time I dropped in on a prospective customer, and was told by the teary-eyed receptionist that my contact, and her beloved former boss, had been deceased long enough to where I should have known, but recently enough where it still caused unbearable grief to those who cared about him.
+More often, however, my foot landed squarely in my mouth, because when we cold-call, bombs are lurking around every corner - like the time I dropped in on a prospective customer, and was told by the teary-eyed receptionist that my contact, and her beloved former boss, had been deceased long enough to where I should have known, but recently enough where it still caused unbearable grief to those who cared about him.

 That was about 6 years ago, and I still think about it often, because it was revelatory on so many levels. - And I felt absolutely horrible.